 Things to Consider Before You Go Hammock Shopping

-If you live in a Mediterranean or desert climate and an outdoor bed makes sense but you don't have the space, finance, or time for upkeep that one acquires, then a hammock might be a smart choice.
+If you live in a Mediterranean or desert climate and an outdoor bed makes sense, but you don't have the space, finance, or time for upkeep that one requires, then a hammock might be a smart choice.
 Before you go shopping, consider:

 - Location: where is it going to go?
 Hammocks are usually around 6 feet, with extra length on either end for ropes, loops.
 The classic rope hammock at Frontgate measures 156 inches long, which is 13 feet in length (396.24 centimeters).

 - Anchors: are there two trees in your yard spaced about 15 feet or so apart?

 - If you don't have trees on your property, can you attach it to something else that is sturdy, like an existing pole?

 - If you don't have an anchor, you may want to buy a hammock stand, which will take up extra room (15 feet in length by about 4 feet wide) and cost additional money—usually more than the hammock itself.